 I-joists consist of flanges typically made from solid timber, LVL (Laminated Veneer Lumber) or LSL (Laminated Strand Lumber) and a web made from OSB (Oriented Strand Board), particleboard or plywood.
 I-joists are some of the most commonly used Engineered Wood Products (EWP) in both residential and commercial buildings for floor and roof assemblies.
 The flanges and web are bonded together to form an efficient I cross-section that can save up to 50% of the wood material compared to a solid timber member [1-3].
-Concentrating material away from the neutral axis in this way enhances the flexural and load carrying capacity of I-joists and can be more efficient compared to solid timber joists.
-They are also light-weight, easier to handle on site and have a high strength-to-weight ratio, which has contributed to their large scale use the construction industry.
+In the construction material, neutral axis enhances the flexural and load carrying capacity of I-joists and can be more efficient compared to solid timber joists.
+They are also light-weight, easier to handle on site and have a high strength-to-weight ratio, which has contributed to their large scale use in the construction industry.

 2. MATERIALS AND METHODS

 This study examines the structural behaviour of latticed LVL web beams.
 I-joists of 241 mm and 305 mm depth were subjected to bending and shear tests to evaluate their structural properties.
 Two different adhesive types were used in the manufacture of the webs, namely, Urea Formaldehyde (UF) and Phenol Resorcinol Formaldehyde (PRF).
 The specimens were designated as 241-1-B, 305-2-S etc. The first three digits denote the depth of the joist.
 The second digit denotes the specimen number and the final letter denotes the test configuration (B = bending test set-up, S = Shear test set-up).